barumau/pandunia/eng/K-kurse.md

 It appears as *shlaam* in Aramaic, the language that Jesus of Nazareth spoke.
 In Hebrew it is *shalom*,
 and in Arabic it is *salaam*.
-These words have been borrowed to many languages, so something like **sal** is already a common greeting in many countries in Africa, Asia and Europe.

-Pandunia is a globalistic language that borrows and blends together international words from all parts of the world.

-The verb form of
+So smething like
 **sal**
-is
-**sala**,
-which means 'to wish well (for someone)' and 'to greet'.
+is already a common greeting in hundreds of languages in Africa, Asia and Europe.

+Pandunia is a constructed world language that borrows and blends together international words from all parts of the world.

+The word
+**sal**
+means *greeting* or *to greet*.

-**me sala tu.**
+**mi sal tu.**
-— I greet you.
+– I greet you.
-**tu sala me.**
+**tu sal mi.**
-— You greet me.
+– You greet me.

 These are active sentences.
 In active sentences the subject does the action to the object.
-In **me sala tu** the first word
+In **mi sal tu** the first word
-**me**
+**mi**
 is the subject,
-**sala**
+**sal**
 is the verb (action word), and
 **tu**
 is the object.
-The order subject–verb–object (or SVO in short) is a normal word order in Pandunia.
+The order of subject, verb and object is the normal word order in Pandunia.

 > Word order in active sentence: Subject + Verb + Object

 Pandunia's singular personal pronouns are:
-**me**
+**mi**
 'I',
 **tu**
 'you', and
 **ho**
 'he, she, it'.
-Note that all the pronouns stayed the same in the previous example sentences.
+Note that the pronouns stayed the same in the previous example sentences.
 Words never change in Pandunia.
-Except for verbs, they always stay the same regardless of their position in sentence.
+They always stay the same regardless of their position in sentence.

 In Pandunia sentences can be made shorter by leaving out pronouns that are obvious in the present situation.

-**me sala tu!**
+**mi sal tu!**
-— I greet you.
+– I greet you.
-**sala tu!**
+**sal tu!**
-— Greetings to you!
+– Greetings to you!
 (It is obvious that the speaker is the one who greets.)
-**sala!**
-— Greetings!
+**sal!**
+– Greeting!
 (It is obvious that the listeners are greeted.)

+Another Pandunia word for greeting is
+**halo**.
+It is also a very international greeting.
-You can use
+You can choose freely, which word to use when you greet people.

-**sal**
+**halo!**
+– Hello!

-to address people by name, kinship term or profession.
+You may use both **sal** and **halo** to address people by name, kinship term or profession.

-**sal, Adam!**
+**halo, toni!**
-— Hello, Adam!
+– Hello, Tony!
 **sal, mama!**
-— Hello, mother!
+– Hello, mother!
-**sal, papa!**
+**halo, papa!**
-— Hello, father!
+– Hello, father!
 **sal, shef!**
-— Hello, chief!
+– Hello, chief!

 ### Exercises

 Try translating these sentences from English to Pandunia.
 The correct answers are after the word list.

 1. You greet him/her.
 2. Mother greets father.